GabeScott/standard-works-vault/General Conference/1993 April - The Power of Correct Principles.md

 All of the self-inflicted tragedy that occurs today from violation of the Lord’s commandments could be avoided by careful, consistent observance of revealed truth.
 The productive power of correct principles can make your life a joyous, satisfying experience.

 We can understand what motivates missionaries to sacrifice to serve others by examining their early youth.
-Proverbs records this principle: “Train up a child in the way he should go: and when he is old, he will not depart from it.”
-(Prov.
-22:6.)
+Proverbs records this principle: “Train up a child in the way he should go: and when he is old, he will not depart from it” ([[Proverbs 22.6|Prov.
+22:6]]).

 When, as mothers, you are consistently in the home, at least during the hours the children are predominantly there, you can detect the individual needs of each child and provide ways to satisfy them.
 Your divinely given instincts help sense a child’s special talents and unique capacities so that you can nurture and strengthen them.
 Consider these examples of how compassionate love and sensitivity of parents, particularly mothers, bless children’s lives:

 A mother overheard her son, four, tell his brother, six, “I don’t believe in Jesus.”
 The brother responded, “You have really hurt my feelings.”
 Sensing a need, the mother reinforced the younger boy’s understanding of the Savior.
 She placed a picture of the Redeemer in his room and continued to teach all of her children more about the Master.
 Sometime later, the younger son commented, “Mom, you’re my best friend—next to Jesus.”

 Another lovely mother has consistently read scriptures to her children to teach them truth.
 While overseas with no satisfactory schools, she spent much time and energy painstakingly tutoring them—with amazing results.
 Once the father went to help their five-year-old daughter with evening prayer.
 He found her kneeling, sharing her tender feelings with her Heavenly Father.
 Sensing his presence, she looked up.
 He said, “Do you know how wonderful it makes Father in Heaven feel when you talk to Him?”
 She responded, “Oh, Daddy, I will always talk to my Father in Heaven.”
-Such is the pure heart of a five-year-old that has been carefully, spiritually nurtured.
+Such is the pure heart of a five-year-old who has been carefully, spiritually nurtured.

 Another mother read gospel stories to her children from a young, formative age.
 Once, as she read of the crucifixion of the Savior, her two-and-a-half-year-old son sobbed.
 She realized that he was a spiritually sensitive child.
 Through the years that child has become a righteous, disciplined young man who loves the Lord and keeps His commandments.
 Profanity, so prevalent today, is particularly offensive to him.
 As he shuns it and other evils, he is criticized for being too “churchy.”
 While it is difficult now, as he continues his resolve to be righteous, he will become a powerfully strong husband, father, and leader.

 When two-year-old Clayton overheard the family sharing feelings about his grandmother serving in Swaziland, Africa, his little heart was touched.
 Often he would fold his arms, bow his head, and say, “Gam-ma on mission.
 Jesus.
 Amen.”
 When she returned, he did not recognize her until she said, “This is your missionary grandma.”
-Instantly, he broke into a smile, ran, and threw his arms around her.
+Instantly he broke into a smile, ran, and threw his arms around her.
 Each grandchild now wants to be a missionary.

 What enduring fruits will result from seeds of truth you carefully plant and thoughtfully cultivate in the fertile soil of your child’s trusting mind and heart?
 Recently I reviewed the history of many missionaries and found a powerful correlation between exceptional missionaries and mothers who chose to remain home, often at great financial and personal sacrifice.
 With the names changed, I share excerpts of bishops’ and stake presidents’ comments about real missionaries.
 It is but a fraction of the many thousands of examples available.
 They reflect honor to mothers who sacrificed to remain home for their children’s benefit.